thenaesh/CompClubConstitution/eso.md

 A Club Member who has been nominated in an election shall be referred to as "Nominee".
 The term "Candidate" shall be synonymous with "Nominee".

+Throughout this document, "position" shall mean an elected MC appointment.

 Unless otherwise specified, all masculine pronouns used in this document refer equally to all persons.

 This document shall be referred to as "ESO".